csbg/BioinformaticsPracticals1/Script_UNIX.md

 ```

 #### Exercise
-Now we will test all profiles in file gRNAs.txt against all DNA sequences in GRCh38_reformatted.gz.
+Now we will test all guides in file gRNAs.txt against all DNA sequences in GRCh38_reformatted.gz.
 To do so:

-- Use the function that uses profiles stored in variables to extract relevant gene symbols.
+- Use the function that uses guides stored in variables to extract relevant gene symbols.
 - Place this function into the loop that iterates through the file gRNAs.txt
-- Store all results (not the top 30 coming from head -30) of each profile into a file that is named like this: `results_${profile}.txt`.
+- Store all results (not the top 30 coming from head -30) of each guide into a file that is named like this: `results_${guide}.txt`.
 Place all files into a new folder "day4"
 - Check a few examples by hand.
 Do you get the right genes?
 Do you get the correct number of genes?

 ### Comparing files